GYNECOLOGY

 – Otosclerosis

-• When coming off taper oestrogen over 6 weeks (if initially mild sx) or 6 months (if more severe).
+• Discontinuation: When stopping HRT, taper oestrogen over a period of 6 weeks for mild symptoms or over 6 months for more severe symptoms.

 HOW TO START